Insured-Retirement-Institute/Beneficiary-Management/README.md

 - Load your user stories, personna - supporting documents for the business case.

 ## Business Owners
-- Carrier Business Owner: contact
+- Carrier Business Owner: Martin Paul - New York Life
-- Distributor Business Owner: contact
+- Distributor Business Owner: Kevin Begley - Fidelity
-- Solution Provider Business Owner: contact
+- Solution Provider Business Owner: Scott Bair - LUMA

 ## How to engage, contribute, and give feedback
-- These working groups are occuring on ....
+- These working groups are occuring on Mondays at 10am (ET) and Thursdays at 11am (ET)
 - Please contact the business owners or IRI (hpikus@irionline.org) to get added to the working group discussions.

 ## Change subsmissions and reporting issues and bugs